ccocchi/rabl-rails/README.md

 ## Overview

-Once you have installed RABL, you can directly used RABL templates to render your resources without changing anything to you controller.
+Once you have installed rabl-rails, you can directly used RABL-rails templates to render your resources without changing anything to you controller.
 As example, assuming you have a `Post` model filled with blog posts, and a `PostController` that look like this :

 ```ruby